Sexual Harassment in the Workplace

 - An employee reports that a co-worker is violating a company policy.

-How you respond to complaints like these could make the difference between a prompt and effective resolution of the matter and an expensive lawsuit.
+How you respond to complaints like these, sexual or not, could make the difference between a prompt and effective resolution of the matter and an expensive lawsuit.
 In cases involving allegations of sexual harassment or workplace safety violations, California law actually requires employers to investigate.
 When you uncover employee wrongdoing, or an employee comes to you with a complaint, you have to be ready to investigate!